Sylvester Magee

-Sylvester Magee (claimed May 29, 1841 – October 15, 1971) claimed to be the last living former American slave.
-He received much publicity and was accepted for treatment by the Mississippi Veterans Hospital as a veteran of the American Civil War.
-If this claim were true, Magee would not only have been the last surviving American Civil War veteran, but the oldest recorded person to have ever lived.
+Sylvester Magee (allegedly born May 29, 1841 – died October 15, 1971) received much publicity as the last living former American slave.
+He was accepted for treatment by the Mississippi Veterans Hospital as a veteran of the American Civil War.

 Life

-Magee claimed to have been born in North Carolina in 1841 to slaves Ephraim and Jeanette, who were held and worked on the J.J.
+According to Magee, he was born in North Carolina in 1841 to two enslaved people named Ephraim and Jeanette, who were held and worked on the J.J.
 Shanks plantation.
-He said that he was purchased at the age of 19, just before the American Civil War, by plantation owner Hugh Magee at a slave market in Enterprise, Mississippi.
-Hugh Magee owned the Lone Star Plantation in Covington County, Mississippi.
-Sylvester adopted the Magee surname, a common practice among enslaved people at the time.
-Shortly afterward, he was sold again, to Victor Steen of Rankin County, Mississippi.
+He said that at the age of 19, just before the American Civil War, he was purchased at a slave market in Enterprise, Mississippi by Hugh Magee, the owner of a plantation in Covington County, Mississippi.
+Sylvester reportedly adopted the Magee surname, a common practice among enslaved people at the time.

-Magee claimed that in 1863, he ran away from the Steen plantation and enlisted in the Union Army, taking part in the assault on Vicksburg, Mississippi.
+Shortly afterwards, as recounted by Magee, he was sold again to Victor Steen of Rankin County, Mississippi, but ultimately ran away in 1863 and was enlisted in the Union Army, taking part in the assault on Vicksburg, Mississippi.
+Magee later stated that he had been forced to serve in both the Confederate and Union armies as a servant and laborer, though no documentary evidence for this has been found.

-Magee claimed to have been forced to serve in both the Confederate and Union armies as a servant and laborer.
-No documentary evidence has been found for this.
-Alfred P. Andrews, founder of the Jackson Civil War Round Table and its president elect for 1965-66, helped Magee be classified as a Civil War veteran although no service records for him could be found.
+After interviewing him in 1964, Alfred P. Andrews, an amateur historian and founder of the Jackson Mississippi Civil War Round Table, helped draw public attention to Magee's story, having become convinced of its veracity.
+He stated that Magee talked with "rare intelligence and seldom rambled" in recounting his participation in the Civil War.
+Andrews helped Magee be classified as a Civil War veteran, although no service records for him could be found.
 In March 1966, when Magee was suffering from pneumonia, Andrews helped him obtain treatment from the Mississippi Veterans Hospital.

 On Magee's purported 124th birthday, the citizens of Collins, Mississippi held a party at a country grocery store, complete with a five-layer cake and 124 candles.
 Governor Paul B. Johnson, Jr. declared it "Sylvester Magee Day".
-Many national news articles reported on Magee's life and longevity, including Time and Jet.
+Many national news articles reported on Magee's life and longevity, including the magazines Time and Jet.
 He appeared on the Mike Douglas Show and was flown to Philadelphia, Pennsylvania for another televised appearance.
-He was proclaimed as the oldest living United States citizen by a life insurance company and received a birthday card from President Lyndon B. Johnson, and was also recognized by president Richard M. Nixon.
+He was proclaimed as the oldest living United States citizen by a life insurance company and received a birthday card from President Lyndon B. Johnson, and was also recognized by President Richard M. Nixon.

-Jet wrote that, according to historians, "it would have been impossible for a person who neither reads nor writes to have related the stories of the Civil War in such detail as Magee without having served in the conflict".
-Jet quoted a historian who stated that Magee talked with "rare intelligence and seldom rambled" in telling of his participation in the Civil War.
+Jet reported that "some historians have stated it would have been impossible for a person who neither reads nor writes to have related the stories of the Civil War in such detail as Magee without having served in the conflict".
+Magee told the Philadelphia Daily News that he had four wives, three of whom he outlived, and fathered 7 children, the last at the purported age of 109.
+He also said that his father lived to 123 and his mother to 122.
+However, in a later interview he stated that he had only ever had one wife, with whom he had 14 children and that his father had died at 108.